learn-co-curriculum/redux-delete-codealong/readme.md

 Ok, so in this lesson we covered how to delete a specific Todo.
 To implement this, we gave each Todo a unique id, and then made sure we passed that id into each Todo component.
-Then we made sure to send along that information when dispatching an action via `props.delete`.
-Finally, we had our reducer update the state by filtering out the Todo to be deleted.
+Then we sent along that information when dispatching an action via `props.delete`.
+Finally, we had our reducer update the state by filtering out the Todo with the id that was passed as the action's payload.